tech calculator

 Tips & cautions

-• Actual draw fluctuates—use an average that includes active and idle modes for realistic results.
+• Actual current draw is rarely perfectly flat—use an average that accounts for peaks, idle periods, and sleep modes for more realistic estimates.

-• Assumes constant draw and nominal voltage; doesn’t model duty cycles or surge currents.
+• Assumes constant average current draw and does not model detailed time-varying loads or surge currents.

 Worked examples